Migrations

 |---|---|

---url | WebSocket URL (ws://host:port/ws) |
+--url | WebSocket URL of the InputLayer server |

 --kg | Target knowledge graph |

---migrations-dir | Directory for migration files (default: migrations/) |
+--migrations-dir | Directory containing migration files (default: ./migrations) |

 Migration File Anatomy

-Each migration is a self-contained Python file:
+Each generated migration is a self-contained Python file.
+Here's what one looks like:

 # migrations/0001_initial.py